Business owners thought they would never reopen after Maine's deadliest shooting. Then support grew

 Justin and Samantha Juray are further along with their plans to reopen Just-In-Time Recreation, the first place that Card opened fire.
 They have been ripping up floors, repainting, and putting in new seating.

-"We're just trying to change it a bit so that when people come in, it's not a complete reminder of prior," Samantha Juray said.
-"Or of the event."
+“We’re just trying to change it a bit so that when people come in, it’s not a complete reminder of prior,” Samantha Juray says.
+“Or of the event.”

-"Within a week after, we knew that we had to reopen," Juray said.
-"Because the community kept asking us, and we knew that everybody kind of needed it."
+“Within a week after, we knew that we had to reopen,” Juray says.
+“Because the community kept asking us, and we knew that everybody kind of needed it.”

 They got support from the Bowling Proprietors' Association of America, which waived its annual fees, provided equipment upgrades and sent employees Christmas gift cards.